MicrosoftDocs/SupportArticles-docs/support/dotnet/httpwebrequest-different-webexceptionstatus.md

 ## Cause

-When you make the request over either SSL or non-SSL, then the `System.Net.ServicePointManager` class will assign the request to an internal connection which is eventually going to make the winsock connection.
-In the case of SSL requests, this request or connection goes through another internal SSL/TLS class which is responsible for the encryption or decryption of the data.
+When you make the request over either SSL or non-SSL, then the `System.Net.ServicePointManager` class will assign the request to an internal connection, which is eventually going to make the winsock connection.
+In the case of SSL requests, this request or connection goes through another internal SSL/TLS class, which is responsible for the encryption or decryption of the data.
 For non-SSL connections, this internal SSL/TLS class is not involved at all.

 When the time is modified and the exception is encountered at the winsock layer, this error now needs to travel upwards from winsock to the application layer.
 For non-SSL connections, this exception is caught directly by the internal connection class, but for SSL requests, this error is handled by the internal SSL/TLS class.
 This class considers this non-SSL error as a ReceiveFailure or KeepAliveFailure and hence has a different exception status, whereas for non-SSL connection the error gets cast correctly since it is handled by a different class.